 Buy your investments

-Before you make any investments, do your research on the company or index fund.
+Before you buy any investments, do your research.
 Know what it is you're buying and whether it lines up with your investment goals.

 When you're ready to buy your investments, log into your online brokerage account and find the stock or funds you want to buy.
 While all brokerage platforms work slightly different, buying shares is pretty straightforward.
 Find the company or index fund you want to invest in and add the number of shares you want to buy.